-The definition of an API is an Application Programming Interface.
-Let’s say it is a defined handshake which will make the process of making handshakes into something that will at least be easier than without a defined API.
+Simply put, it is a defined handshake which will make the process of making handshakes into something that will at least be easier than without a defined API.
 But it won’t solve everything, far from it.
-It might actually make things worse.
-Let’s go through a couple of scenarios.
+It might actually make things worse in the long run.

 We don’t have any defined APIs